Dmitri Sychev: International career

+Post-playing career

+On 30 January 2024, Sychev was appointed president of his hometown club Irtysh Omsk in the third-tier Russian Second League.

+Television

+He appeared in the seventh season of ice show contest Ice Age.

 Personal life

 Besides football, Sychev is a fan of ice hockey and his hometown team Avangard Omsk.
 He also likes tennis and billiards.
 Outside of sports, he plays the guitar and was seen rapping at the MTV Russia Music Awards ceremony in Moscow with national teammate Diniyar Bilyaletdinov.

 Aside from his native Russian, Sychev also speaks English, French, and plans to learn more.

 In 2007, Sychev received a degree from the Russian State University of Physical Education, Sport, Youth and Tourism.

 Sychev was in Danila Kozlovsky's directorial debut Coach which was released in 2018.
 Sychev portrayed Dodin, the player who scored the winning goal for his team.